leanderseige/calories.gs/README.md

 # kalorien_ai

 Are you also annoyed by having to laboriously calculate the calorie value of a snack or meal?
 This is a script for Google Sheets that calculates a suitable kcal number for the description of a dish or meal.
 It implements a new function CALORIES() that takes a written description of a meal as input and returns the estimated kcal value by asking OpenAI's ChatGPT for it.
+Since ChatGPT accepts multilingual input, this script does too.

 ```=CALORIES("One Croissant and a Café au lait.")``` returns ```310```

-As ChatGPT accepts multilingual input, this script does too.

 The script may return varying values for the same prompt.
 However, it still seems to be a good estimation of what the reality might be.